SukanyaGhosh6/News-App/README.md

 # News-App
-Below is an example of a simple README file for a news app using HTML, CSS, and JavaScript:
+This is a simple news app that displays the latest news articles from various sources.
+It is built using HTML, CSS, and JavaScript.
+The app fetches news data from a third-party API and presents it in a user-friendly interface.

 # Screenshots of the website
 ![Screenshot (159)](https://github.com/SukanyaGhosh6/News-App/assets/78369568/825a4ed9-1b2b-4a43-94e2-1dca68b411dc)